mxwey/mxwey.github.io/content/post/my-first-passage/index.md

 ---
-title: "Test" # Title of the blog post.
+title: "Just a Test" # Title of the blog post.
 date: 2023-02-15T11:07:42+08:00 # Date of post creation.
 description: "This is a test article." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.